Statutory notices issued by the RDC

 You may wish to take legal or other professional advice (for example from a compliance consultant) about your situation.

-The Financial Services Lawyers Association runs a scheme that may be able to provide you with free legal advice and help with responding to a warning notice.
+The Financial Services Lawyers Association has set up a scheme that may be able to provide you with free legal advice from qualified lawyers and help with responding to a warning notice.
 We do not run or endorse this scheme.

 Responding to a warning notice